prefab-cloud/prefab-cloud-docs-web/docs/explanations/bootstrapping.md

 redis.url                                          | redis://localhost:6379              | String  | Match: env:Y                   | Source: remote_cdn_api
 ```

 ## On Initialization Failure

 Prefab goes to [great lengths](resiliency.md) to ensure that you can get live data, but we need to specify behavior if
 your application cannot connect.
 The internal configuration store begins in a locked state.
 It unlocks once it has live data.
 Prefab gives you two choice if we are unable to get live data.

 1. We can raise an error.
 This is the default.
 2. We can unlock and continue with default values.

 Here is how to set Prefab to unlock and continue:

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 <Tabs groupId="lang">
 <TabItem value="ruby" label="Ruby">